 19 High Street // more here

-Bursting with energy and a warm, inviting atmosphere, this traditional-style bar offer a huge selection of the finest craft beers, wines and premium spirits.
-Their iconic beer garden features a cobbled street lined with lanterns, fairy lights and heaters to make even the dullest of nights feel enchanted and this festive season will see the return of their legendary Christmas beer tent on November 15, where steins of beer and exclusive Winter warmers will be flowing far into the frostier months.
+Bursting with energy and a warm, inviting atmosphere, this traditional-style bar offers a huge selection of the finest craft beers, wines and premium spirits.
+Their iconic beer garden features a cobbled street lined with lanterns, fairy lights and heaters to make even the dullest of nights feel enchanted add in the delicious offerings from Prataí and The Dough Bro and you will never want to leave.

 8 Eyre Square // more here